open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 ### Bootstrapping

-While the initial mechanism for bootstrapping the OpenTelemetry .NET SDK differs between .NET and .NET Framework applications, giving that the [host startup hook](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md) is not available on the .NET Framework, in both cases the initialization is done by creating one instance of the `OpenTelemetry.AutoInstrumentation.Loader.Startup` class from the Loader assembly.
-When creating this instance the static constructor of the type performs the following actions:
+The initial mechanism for bootstrapping the OpenTelemetry .NET SDK differs between .NET and .NET Framework.
+As the [host startup hook](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md) is not available for .NET Framework, the initialization is done in both cases by creating one instance of the `OpenTelemetry.AutoInstrumentation.Loader.Startup` class from the Loader assembly.
+When creating the instance, the static constructor of the type performs the following actions:

 - Adds a handler to the